Qianrao-Fu/SSDbain/README.md

 # SSDbain

+The function SSDttest is used to compute the sample size required per group for the Bayesian t-test.
 The function SSDANOVA and SSDANOVA_robust in the R package SSDbain computes the sample size for the Bayesian ANOVA, Welch's ANOVA, and robust ANOVA.

 ### install devtools